docker-archive/classicswarm/docs/discovery.md

 # Docker Swarm Discovery

 Docker Swarm comes with multiple discovery backends.
 You use a hosted discovery service with Docker Swarm.
-The service maintains a list of IPs in your swarm.
+The service maintains a list of IPs in your Swarm.
 This page describes the different types of hosted discovery available to you.
-These are:

 ## Using a distributed key/value store

 The recommended way to do node discovery in Swarm is Docker's libkv project.
 The libkv project is an abstraction layer over existing distributed key/value stores.
 As of this writing, the project supports:

 * Consul 0.5.1 or higher
 * Etcd 2.0 or higher